Munizae Jahangir

-Munizae Jahangir is a Pakistani journalist and filmmaker who currently hosts the current affairs program Spotlight on Aaj TV.
+Munizae Jahangir is a Pakistani television journalist and filmmaker who currently hosts the current affairs program Spotlight on Aaj TV.

 Early life and education

 Jahangir was born in Pakistan to human rights activist Asma Jahangir and Tahir Jahangir.
+On her mother's side, she is the niece of Hina Jilani, a well-known Pakistani lawyer and human rights activist from Lahore, Pakistan who is Asma Jahangir's younger sister.

 Jahangir obtained her BA degree in Political science and English from McGill University in Montreal, Canada.
 Additionally, she has an MA in Media studies with a concentration in film and video from New School University, New York, USA.

 Career

 Journalism

 Jahangir has reported on politics in Pakistan and has been vocal about the struggles of female journalists in Pakistan, and co-founded South-Asian Women in Media (SAWM) to address this issue.
 SAWM is an organization for and by female journalists that works to protect freedom of the press and promote increased presence as well as equal treatment of women in media.
 When interviewed by Maheen Irfan Ghani for Newsline Magazine in April 2012, Jahangir spoke openly and explicitly about her experiences with sexism in the media industry.